chrismatteson/hashicorp_azure_training/docs/slides-tf.md

 .center[.lab-header[👩🏽‍🔬 Chaper 6: Exercise 1]]
 ### Create Terraform Enterprise User and Organization
 * Create a Terraform Enterprise trial account.
-* Create a new organization, make sure to include the provided prefix in the name.
+* Create a new organization.
+* Upgrade the organization to Enterprise trial via Settings -> General -> Request Preview Access
 * Create an API key for your user.
 * Provide the name of the organization to the instructor.